ErpNetDocs/webclient/introduction/how-to/access-permission-field.md

 There's a way to individually control each document attachment’s accessibility by enforcing one of three access permission rules.

-This way, you can limit an attachment's visiblity to just the person who uploaded it, all internal users belonging to the same enterprise company, or both internal and external (e.g. Client Center) users.
+This way, you can limit an attachment's visiblity to just the person who uploaded it, all internal users, or both internal and external (e.g. Client Center) users.

 ### Step-by-step process